2025–26 Ottawa Senators season

-The 2025–26 Ottawa Senators season is the 34th season of the Ottawa Senators of the National Hockey League.
-The Senators will attempt to return to the NHL playoffs for the second season in a row.
+The 2025–26 Ottawa Senators season was the 34th season of the Ottawa Senators of the National Hockey League.

+The Senators qualified for the playoffs for the second consecutive season.
+In the regular season, the team recovered from a last-place standing in January to qualify for the last playoff spot in April despite the loss of six defencemen to injury.
+In the playoffs, the Senators could not continue their winning pace and lost to the eventual Stanley Cup champion Carolina Hurricanes in the first round in four straight games.

 Team business

 In a step forward in the process of building a new arena downtown, a land sale agreement for the LeBreton Flats site, was signed in August 2025 with the NCC.

 The team will have a new third jersey that will be worn at four "Ignite The Red" home games.
-The new jersey has a red base and a slightly modified logo chest crest with enhanced embroidery.
+The new third jersey has a red base and a slightly modified logo chest crest with enhanced embroidery.
 The shoulder area is black with gold trim.
 The arms will have similar black stripes with gold trim.
 The player name lettering and numbers will be a different font.
 The shoulders will have the Senators 'S' secondary logo.